egumasa/engagement-annotation-project/docs/5_Part4_confusing_tags.md

 - It **is** important/necessary/vital for practitioners to allow time to explore client resources and opportunities as fully as possible.

 {: .caution}
-Why are these monoglossic??
+Why are these monoglossic?
 Importantly, these expresses some value judgement on the content/argument itself.
-These are treated as `MONOGLOSS` because the value is presented just as a fact.
+These are treated as `MONOGLOSS` because the value is presented without recognizing other value judgement (e.g., unimportant).
 The writer can further add `EXPANSION` strategies such as `entertain` or `ATTRIBUTE`:

 - It **may (ENTERTAIN)** be necessary for practitioners to allow time to explore client resources and opportunities as fully as possible.
 - It **seems (ENTERTAIN)** vital for practitioners to allow time to explore client resources and opportunities as fully as possible.